-Is ancient Greek mythology dead, a collection of ancient stories with no connection to the modern world or does it remain a pivotal and integral part of everyday life, surrounding the world we live in?
-In a try to answer this question, the following article explores some of the aspects of life where ancient Greek mythology is very much alive!
+Is ancient Greek mythology dead, a collection of ancient stories with no connection to the modern world or does it remain a pivotal and integral part of everyday life?
+In an effort to answer this question, the following article explores some of the aspects of life where ancient Greek mythology is very much alive!

-very time we think of ancient Greek mythology, images of terrifying creatures, heroic battles, idealized figures and sometimes perversive stories pop into our heads.
-This collection of stories, of such pivotal importance for the ancient Greek mindset, nurtured the development of Greek civilization teaching generation after generation how to be a proper Greek.
-By developing, adapting and thus evolving through the centuries, and the expanse of Greek culture by the conquest of Alexander and the Rome’s Greek affiliation, ancient Greek mythology managed to break the chains of locality and became a universal heritage of humankind.
-Its power and attraction literally starred the life of everyone, found on mosaics, depicted as marble statues, decorating the vessels of everyday life.
+Every time we think of ancient Greek mythology, images of terrifying creatures, heroic battles, idealized figures and sometimes perversive stories come to mind.
+This collection of stories, of such pivotal importance for the ancient Greek mindset, nurtured the development of Greek civilization through the generations.
+By developing, adapting and thus evolving through the centuries, and the expanse of Greek culture by the conquest of Alexander the Great and the Rome’s Greek affiliation, ancient Greek mythology managed to break the chains of locality and became a universal heritage of humankind.
+Its power and attraction are evident through the findings that have surfaced, with scenes from Greek Mythology being found on mosaics, depicted as marble statues, and decorating the vessels of everyday life.

-Today, we think of these stories as dead, remnants of the ancient world, irrelevant to the modern one or themes for a box-office action movie and inspiration for our pop-culture.
-Is it true though?
+Today, we think of these stories as either dead remnants of the ancient world or themes for a box-office action movie.
+Is that, however, the extent Greek mythology has affected the modern world?
 How often are we surrounded by those stories during our day and refer to them inadvertently?
-Here is how ancient Greek mythology is very much alive, and with the following examples, you will realize how big part of your life it really is.
+Here, we present you with some examples that will help you realize what a big part of your life Greek Mythology really is.

-Hypnosis, hypnotherapy, hypnotize, hypnopompia, etc. are words directly associated with Hypnos, the god of Sleep.
+Hypnosis, hypnotherapy, hypnotize, hypnopompia, etc. are words directly associated with Hypnos, the god of sleep.
 During Roman times, he was known as Somnus (e.g. insomnia).
-According to mythology, Hypnos was the son of Nyx (the Night) and Erebus (the Darkness), always close to his twin brother Thanatos (Death).
-He was thought to be a benevolent deity, that controlled half of people’s life.
-Homer says that the entrance to the Underworld where he lives is to be found on the island of Lemnos, at the northern part of modern Greece.
-The entrance of his cave is filled with poppies and other hypnotic plants, watered by the water of River Lethe (Forgetfulness).
-The sunlight never showers his cave, and the concept of sound is an unknown thing in his territory.
-He is a god of great power, even among the rest of the Olympian gods.
+According to mythology, Hypnos was the son of Nyx (the night) and Erebus (the darkness), always close to his twin brother Thanatos (death).
+He was thought to be a benevolent deity, that controlled half of people’s lives.
+Homer reveals that the entrance to the Underworld where he lived, could be found on the island of Lemnos, at the northern part of modern Greece.
+The entrance of his cave is said to be filled with poppies and other hypnotic plants, watered from the river of Lethe (forgetfulness).
+The sunlight never showers his cave, and the concept of sound is unknown in his territory.
+He was a god of great power, even among the rest of the Olympian gods.
 With Pasithea, the youngest of the Graces (goddess of relaxation and hallucination) he had his three sons Morpheus (meaning Shape), the god that can intrude and take human form in dreams, Phobetor the one responsible for nightmares and Phantasos, the maker of illusions and hallucinations.

 Hypnos is found in many myths of the Greeks with the most famous one found in Homer’s Iliad.
 During the battles of Troy’s siege, Patroclus the dearest friend of Achilles and the son of the Argonaut Menoetius encountered the son of Zeus, Sarpedon.
-When he witnessed Patroclus being on a rampage, slaying one Trojan after the other, he stood against him to face him.
-The two men starting fighting with every mean the had, and Zeus was closely observing the situation, anxious about the fate of his son.
-At one point, he tried to interfere only to be stopped by Hera, reminding him that his actions might provoke terrible consequences.
+When he witnessed Patroclus being on a rampage, slaying one Trojan after the other, he stood against him.
+The two men starting fighting with every mean the had, with Zeus closely observing the situation, anxious about the fate of his son.
+At one point, he tried to interfere only to be stopped by Hera, who reminded him that his actions might provoke terrible consequences.
 With a final blow, Patroclus hit Sarpedon on his chest, killing him on site.
 Before he died though, he begged Glaucus to protect his body from the Greeks.
 The armies of the Greeks and Trojans engaged in a battle around the fully-armored dead body of Sarpedon.
 The battle ended with the victory of the Greeks and the order of Patroclus to take the armor of Sarpedon.
-Then, Zeus covered the naked body of Sarpedon with darkness and sent Apollo to retrieve it, clean it from blood and dust, cover it with ointments and perfumes and give it to Hypnos and Thanatos to: ”... to carry him away, until they come with him to the countryside of broad Lykia (Lycia) where his brothers and countrymen shall give him due burial with tomb and gravestone.”
+Then, Zeus covered the naked body of Sarpedon with darkness and sent Apollo to retrieve it, clean it from blood and dust, cover it with ointments and perfume and give it to Hypnos and Thanatos to: ”...carry him away, until they come with him to the countryside of broad Lykia (Lycia) where his brothers and countrymen shall give him due burial with tomb and gravestone.”

 Isolated vector illustration of Tantalus- credits: Eroshka/Shutterstock.com